 But what are the concrete benefits that you can expect from a PMO?
 Where are most companies seeing a return on their investment?

-Let’s break down the results from this PM Solutions report.
+Let’s break down the results from the PM Solutions report above.

 1. Cost savings

-Companies with a PMO see a 33% improvement in projects delivered under budget.
+Companies with a PMO see a 33% increase in projects delivered under budget.
 The average cost savings per project is $175,000.

 2. Improved productivity